 Exclusion Criteria:

-1. Known hypersensitivity reaction to gemcitabine.
+1. Known hypersensitivity reaction to gemcitabine and/or docetaxel.

 - 2. Clinical T2 or higher stage UC of the bladder.